ketiVision/2K2K/README.md

 ### Acknowledgment
-- This work was equally supported by Korea Institute for Advancement of Technology(KIAT) grant funded by the Korea Government(MOTIE)(P146500035, The development of interactive metaverse concert solutions via neural human modeling) and by Institute of Information & communications Technology Planning & Evaluation (IITP) grant funded by the Korea government(MSIT) (No. 2022-0-00566.
+- This work was supported by Korea Institute for Advancement of Technology(KIAT) grant funded by the Korea Government(MOTIE)(P146500035, The development of interactive metaverse concert solutions via neural human modeling) and by Institute of Information & communications Technology Planning & Evaluation (IITP) grant funded by the Korea government(MSIT) (No. 2022-0-00566.
 The development of object media technology based on multiple video sources).
 - Thanks to our collaborators, [WYSIWYG Studios Co.](http://www.wswgstudios.com/) and [UCSD Video Processing Lab](http://videoprocessing.ucsd.edu/), for discussion.
 - We referenced [THuman 2.0 Dataset](https://github.com/ytrock/THuman2.0-Dataset) to create this page.
-Thanks to [Tao Yu](https://ytrock.com/) and [Prof. Yebin Liu](http://www.liuyebin.com/) for permission to use the terms and format of the THuman page.
+Thanks to [Tao Yu](https://ytrock.com/) and [Prof. Yebin Liu](http://www.liuyebin.com/) for permission to use the terms and format of the THuman Dataset page.